magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 This section details how to publish Apps and Functions.
 You have a number of options to do so:

 - [magicsandbox.Dev](https://magicsandbox.ai?_app=magicsandbox.Dev) is an App that offers an easy way to create and publish Apps without installing anything on your computer.
-It provides a live preview so you can test your App as you develop and includes a button for easy publishing.
+It provides a live preview so you can test your App as you develop and includes a button for easy publishing
 - [@magicsandbox.ai/dev](https://github.com/magicsandbox-ai/magicsandbox/tree/main/packages/js/dev) is a command-line tool for creating and publishing Apps locally.
-Refer to its docs for help getting started.
+Refer to its docs for help getting started
-- Rather than using magicsandbox.Dev, you can create your own App to publish Apps and Functions using [requestPublish](#requestpublish).
+- Rather than using `magicsandbox.Dev`, you can create your own App to publish Apps and Functions using [requestPublish](#requestpublish)
 - You can publish Apps and Functions locally by making a POST request to `https://magicsandbox.ai/publish`.
 Your request should include the following:
   - URL parameters:
-    - `kind`: 'app' or 'function'
+    - `kind`: "app" or "function"
     - `name`: App or Function name
     - `version`: App or Function version
   - Headers: